 The Neptune Theater is a multi-use venue, meaning you’ll find a little bit of everything here from community events to headliners, though, likely not as big of headliners as the Paramount would have (the Neptune is also a lot smaller than the Paramount).
 Performances here include concerts, comedians, community events, educational programs and some free events.
 The Neptune does still show films, too, but sticks largely to cult classics and indie films.

 You can also join in free tours of the theater.
 These tours are held on the third Saturday of each month.
 To join, simply meet up with the tour at 10 a.m. at the corner of NE 45th Street and Brooklyn.
 The tours are approximately 90 minutes and are a great way to hear about the theatre’s history in person.

 There are all kinds of shows at the Neptune and they take place pretty frequently.
 To see what's on stage, check Neptune Theater's website.

 You can purchase tickets for Neptune Theater shows from the box office located at the Paramount (no fee), at the ticket kiosks at Paramount and Moore Theaters (has a small fee), and through Ticketmaster (charges extra fees).

 Where to Park and How to Get There

 Since the theater doesn’t have a parking lot, you will need to park offsite.
-The closest lot is across the street at the Deca Hotel and rates can be very reasonable here, especially in the evenings.
+The closest lot is across the street at the Deca Hotel and rates can be reasonable there, especially in the evenings.
 There are also many privately owned pay lots in the area, as well as street parking.
 Street parking is free after 6 p.m. and on Sundays (but always check posted signs for any exceptions).
-You'll probably want to get to a show early to find street parking.
+You'll probably want to get to a show early if you plan to find street parking.